next-stack/bitnami-docker-ghost/README.md

  - `SMTP_PASSWORD`: SMTP account password.
  - `SMTP_SERVICE`: SMTP service to use.

-This would be an example of SMTP configuration using a GMail account:
+This would be an example of SMTP configuration using a Gmail account:

  * docker-compose: